HDembinski/zenflow/README.md

 This project was originally forked from [PZFlow](https://github.com/jfcrenshaw/pzflow) by [John Franklin Crenshaw](jfcrenshaw@gmail.com), but largely rewritten.
 PZFlow itself draws from other repositories, which are listed in the PZFlow documentation.
 I needed a code base which is simple and stripped down to the essentials for my use case.
 Differences between PZFlow and zenflow:

-* PZFlow uses Pandas for data input and output, while zenflow uses JAX arrays.
+* zenflow uses generic JAX arrays for data input and output, while PZFlow enforces the use of Pandas.
 * zenflow implements all trainable objects as FLAX modules, while PZFlow uses JAX primitives.
 * zenflow follows a clean object oriented design.
 * PZflow supports training on data points with uncertainties, zenflow has no support for that.
 * PZflow supports computing marginalized posterior densities, zenflow has no support for that.
-* PZflow supports periodic data, which is currently not supported by zenflow.
+* PZflow supports periodic data, which is currently not supported by zenflow (I plan to reintroduce this later).
 * PZflow supports more bijectors than zenflow.